fhboswell/Oh-No-UFO/README.md

 Modes:

-Seeing how far you can get in the level going level by level like paceman
+Seeing how far you can get going level by level like pacman

 Win level by level each unlocking the next or some mutation of that